Codito-Dev/DoctrineMigrationsServiceProvider/README.md

 Doctrine Migrations Service Provider
 ====================================

 Provides [Doctrine Migrations](https://github.com/doctrine/migrations) commands in [Silex](http://silex.sensiolabs.org/) applications by extending console with additional commands.
-Those commands are wrappers for base Doctrine Migrations commands and for proper working require console application to be instance of console provided by [KnpLabs Console Service Provider](https://github.com/KnpLabs/ConsoleServiceProvider), because commands need access to some services and/or config options to properly resolve migrations configuration.
+Those commands are wrappers for base Doctrine Migrations commands and for proper working require console application to be instance of console provided by [Codito Console Service Provider](https://github.com/CoditoNet/silex-console-provider), because commands need access to some services and/or config options to properly resolve migrations configuration.

 Requirements
 ------------